r-zander/Portfolio/pages/03.project/adclear-ui/project.md

       Example for a futuristic screen design.
     12.final: |
       ### 8. Final result
       Flat design with hint of futurism.
-Using 'Open Sans' as font, because it is the corporate font.
+Using 'Open Sans' as font, as it is the corporate font.
 displayTypesSorting: custom
 related_pages:
   - /project/adclear-loading-circle
 ---
 For nearly 4 years I have been **Lead Front End Developer** at [AdClear](http://www.adclear.de).
-In this position I developed and managed three major versions of the companies data dashboard, called 'AdClear UI'.
+In this position I developed, implemented and managed three major versions of the companies data dashboard, called 'AdClear UI'.
+The latest re-design is documented on the right.

-'AdClear UI' is the main access points for clients to check their online marketing performance and customer journey analysis.
+'AdClear UI' is the main access points for company clients to check their online marketing performance and customer journey analysis.